udacity/CarND-Semantic-Segmentation/README.md

 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).

 ### Setup
+##### GPU
+`main.py` will check to make sure you are using GPU - if you don't have a GPU on your system, you can use AWS or another cloud computing platform.
 ##### Frameworks and Packages
 Make sure you have the following is installed:
  - [Python 3](https://www.python.org/)